 What I really like about QuickSearch is that when you perform a search in Collection mode, the app searches across all the documents in the collection.
 You might not need this capability very often, but the first time you do, you’ll be glad you spent $2.99 for the app.

-Reading PDFs is easy.
-Actually creating a PDF is a different story.
-For the most part, applications that let you produce and convert PDF docs will be paid apps and a bit more complex.
+Reading PDFs is a snap, and creating them has been getting easier in recent years; many applications can export their native files as PDFs, including Word and Excel.
+Really editing an existing PDF is a different story.
+For the most part, applications that let you convert PDF docs will be paid apps and a bit more complex.
 Here are four for your consideration.